lure-apps/GameLure/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Website not working
 about: Create a report to help us improve
-title: ''
+title: 'Website not working'
 labels: ''
-assignees: ''
+assignees: 'ShivanshPlays1'

 ---